salvogiangri/UN1CA/docs/guide/index.md

 {: .pb-1 }
 In this section you'll find useful resources that will guide you on installing UN1CA, if you need help please check the [Troubleshooting]({% link faq/index.md %}) section.
 Before proceeding, you'll need:

-- A supported device;
+- A supported device
-- A PC;
+- A PC
-- An USB cable to connect your device to your PC;
+- An USB cable to connect your device to your PC.

 The following tools are also required depending on your PC platform:
 - Windows: [Samsung Odin3](https://dl2018.sammobile.com/Odin.zip) (requires [Samsung USB Drivers](https://developer.samsung.com/android-usb-driver))